Volodymyr Zelenskyy: Phase 1: invasion of Ukraine 2022, 24 February – 7 April

-Zelenskyy has repeatedly called for direct talks with Russian president Vladimir Putin, saying: "Good Lord, what do you want?
+Zelenskyy has repeatedly called for direct talks with Putin, saying: "Good Lord, what do you want?
 Leave our land.
 If you don't want to leave now, sit down with me at the negotiating table.
 But not from 30 meters away, like with Macron and Scholz.
 I don't bite."
-Zelenskyy said he was "99.9 percent sure" that Putin thought the Ukrainians would welcome the invading forces with "flowers and smiles".
+Zelenskyy said he was "99.9 percent sure" that Putin thought the Ukrainians would welcome the invading forces with "flowers and smiles."

 On 7 March 2022, as a condition for ending the invasion, the Kremlin demanded Ukraine's neutrality; recognition of Crimea, which had been annexed by Russia, as Russian territory; and recognition of the self-proclaimed separatist republics of Donetsk and Luhansk as independent states.
 On 8 March, Zelenskyy expressed willingness to discuss Putin's demands.
-Zelenskyy said he is ready for dialogue, but "not for capitulation".
+Zelenskyy said he is ready for dialogue, but "not for capitulation."
 He proposed a new collective security agreement for Ukraine with the United States, Turkey, France, Germany as an alternative to the country joining NATO.
 Zelenskyy's Servant of the People party said that Ukraine would not give up its claims on Crimea, Donetsk and Luhansk.
 However, Zelenskyy said that Ukraine was considering giving the Russian language protected minority status.

 On 15 March 2022, Polish Prime Minister Mateusz Morawiecki, together with Czech Prime Minister Petr Fiala and Slovenian Prime Minister Janez Janša, visited Kyiv to meet with Zelenskyy in a display of support for Ukraine.
 On 16 March 2022, a deepfake appeared online of Zelenskyy calling on Ukrainian citizens to surrender to Russia.
 The attack was largely deemed to have failed at its intended goal.
 The video is considered to be the first use of deepfake technology in a global-scale disinformation attack.

-Zelenskyy has made an effort to rally the governments of Western nations in an effort to isolate Russia.
+Zelenskyy has made an effort to rally the governments of Western nations to isolate Russia.
 He has made numerous addresses to the legislatures of the EU, UK, Poland, Australia, Canada, US, Germany, Israel, Italy, Japan, the Netherlands, Romania, and the Nordic countries.

-On March 23, Zelenskyy was calling on Russians to emigrate from Russia so as not to finance the war in Ukraine with their taxes.
+On 23 March, Zelenskyy was calling on Russians to emigrate from Russia so as not to finance the war in Ukraine with their taxes.
 In March 2022, Zelenskyy supported the suspension of 11 Ukrainian political parties with ties to Russia: the Socialist Party of Ukraine, Derzhava, Left Opposition, Nashi, Opposition Bloc, Opposition Platform — For Life, Party of Shariy, Progressive Socialist Party of Ukraine, Union of Leftists, and the Volodymyr Saldo Bloc.
 The Communist Party of Ukraine, another pro-Russia party, had already been banned in 2015 because of its support to the Donbas separatists.
-Zelenskyy has also supported consolidating all TV news stations into a single 24-hour news broadcast run by the state of Ukraine.
+Zelenskyy has also supported consolidating all TV news stations into a single 24-hour news broadcast run by the state of Ukraine during martial law.